Milk sickness

-Milk sickness, also known as tremetol vomiting or, in animals, as trembles, is a kind of poisoning, characterized by trembling, vomiting, and severe intestinal pain, that affects individuals who ingest milk, other dairy products, or meat from a cow that has fed on white snakeroot plant, which contains the poison tremetol.
+Milk sickness, also known as tremetol vomiting, is a kind of poisoning characterized by trembling, vomiting, and severe intestinal pain that affects individuals who ingest milk, other dairy products, or meat from a cow that has fed on white snakeroot plant, which contains the poison tremetol.
+In animals it is known as trembles.

 Although very rare today, milk sickness claimed thousands of lives among migrants to the Midwestern United States in the early 19th century, especially in frontier areas along the Ohio River Valley and its tributaries where white snakeroot was prevalent.
 New settlers were unfamiliar with the plant and its properties.
-A notable victim was Nancy Hanks Lincoln, the mother of Abraham Lincoln, who died in 1818.
-Nursing calves and lambs may have also died from their mothers' milk contaminated with snakeroot, although the adult cows and sheep showed no signs of poisoning.
+Nancy Hanks Lincoln, the mother of Abraham Lincoln, is said to have been a victim of the poison.
+Nursing calves and lambs may have also died from their mothers' milk contaminated with snakeroot even when the adult cows and sheep showed no signs of poisoning.
 Cattle, horses, and sheep are the animals most often poisoned.

-Anna Pierce Hobbs Bixby is credited today by the American medical community with having identified white snakeroot as the cause of the illness.
-Told about the plant's properties by an elderly Shawnee woman she befriended, Bixby did testing to observe and document evidence.
-She wrote up her findings to share the discovery in the medical world.
-The Shawnee woman's name has been lost to history.
+Anna Pierce Hobbs Bixby is credited by the American medical community with having identified white snakeroot as the cause of the illness.
+Allegedly, she was told about the plant's properties by an elderly Shawnee woman she befriended, after which Bixby conducted tests to observe and document evidence.

-Signs and symptoms
+Symptoms

 An early sign in several animals including cattle, sheep, and guinea pigs is listlessness, which is commonly followed by significant loss of weight and pronounced trembling in the legs and muzzle.
 These signs often appear several hours after ingestion of white snakeroot.
-Signs of abdominal pain, polydipsia, and vomiting may be noted.
-As the effects of the poison progress, signs of constipation, appetite loss, weakness, and difficulty standing and/or walking are usually observed.
+Abdominal pain, polydipsia, and vomiting may be noted.
+As the effects of the poison progress, constipation, appetite loss, weakness, and difficulty standing and/or walking are usually observed.
 Complete loss of muscle coordination, stupor, and/or coma precede death.
 Death usually occurs within two to ten days of symptom onset.

 Signs unique to cattle and sheep include peculiar odors found in the breath and urine, breathing difficulties, and over-salivation.
 Symptoms unique to horses include depression, bloody urine, and choking.
 In addition to increased heart rate and jugular pulse, swelling around the thoracic inlet is also observed.
 Horses may also stand with their hind legs wide apart.
 Symptoms unique to guinea pigs include crouching with half-closed eyes and roughening of the hair.
 Treatment for milk sickness is typically symptom amelioration, as well as administration of laxatives, sodium lactate, glucose, or hypotonic Ringer's solution.